 However what bothers me is the way people use the concept of a god to promote a message of fear, or as a crutch to lean on when the going gets tough.

-On the other hand, there’s no dearth of religion-based fights such as Sunni/Shia, Catholic/Protestant, Hindu/Muslim, and so on.
+There’s no dearth of religion-based fights such as Sunni/Shia, Catholic/Protestant, Hindu/Muslim, and so on.

-Believing in religion means believing in a ‘celestial dictatorship’.
 Any religious zealot who says he knows that God exists, when prodded, prunes it down to I just have faith.

 Now, faith is a powerful human emotion (?).
 It is also a dangerous one.